 Think: Hike, breakfast, beach, lunch, dessert, dinner, dessert.

 Basically, we explored a different area of Oahu each day and planned our meals around that spot.
 It only takes roughly 3.5 hours to drive around the whole island, so if it’s your first time… you definitely need to make your way out of Waikiki (tourist spot), and into the other beaches.

 Here’s a video from my most recent trip:

 On a side note: my friend woke me up at 6am EVERY morning to go workout and hike (cue: heavy sighs and evil eyes), but I’m glad I did because we had to work off all these calories.

 So.
 If you’re into hiking + food + beaches, then this post is for you.
 We also planned everything so that it’s conveniently located right next to where we’re going.
 And everything is SUPER cheap too, like $5-6 bucks for a full meal.

-Here are my top 10 favorite places (in no particular order, these are just separated by area)
+Here are some more places to check out (in no particular order, these are just separated by area)

 Food spots around Waikiki: (~ 10 min)

 Why: You can’t come to this island and NOT have a malasada (cream filled donuts) from Leonards.
 They’re a local and tourist favorite, super fluffy and delish, and the OG of malasadas. (plus, it’s only $1 each)

 What to get: Everything.
 Seriously, get 1 of each flavor.